 Buy diglloydTools (includes DiskTester, MemoryTester & IntegrityChecker)

-diglloydTools works with OS X Lion and Mountain Lion and OS 10.9 Mavericks.
+diglloydTools works with OS X Lion through OS X 10.10 Yosemite.
 Download page.

 The diglloydTools™ suite is available as a single-user license.
 Use is subject to the License Agreement.
 The license is for use by a single person on up to two (2) computers.
 Commercial and/or lab use requires one licensed copy per machine.